isker/neogrok/README.md

 your OpenGrok instance, and everything will Just Work™.
 (Perfect compatibility is not possible as the feature sets of each search engine do not map one-to-one.)

+### Renaming OpenGrok projects to zoekt repository

+If your OpenGrok project names are not identical to their equivalent zoekt repository names, you can run `neogrok` with an environment variable `OPENGROK_PROJECT_MAPPINGS_FILE` that points at a JSON file whose contents are an object mapping OpenGrok project names to zoekt repository names.
+With this data provided, neogrok can rewrite OpenGrok queries that include project names appropriately.